ElvinC/PiSpeedCam/README.md

 ## Contribution
-Feel free open a PR if you add implement something cool/useful.
+Feel free open a PR if you add something cool/useful.